 The beach itself is a treasure, especially for those who have the special beach passes that allow them to drive on the beach itself.
 And since the town is actually surrounded by Grayton Beach State Park, there’s always plenty of room on the beach.
 There are two bars near the beach, The venerable Red Bar, with its crazy interior decoration motif and signature blackboard menus, and the recently remodeled Chiringo bar down the street.
 In 2015 we were introduced to the Red Bar, its fantastic Mahi-Mahi basket, signature Bloody Mary, and super-service from the Wait Staff.
 We also caught some great musical entertainment.
-In 2016, we did a return visit and found the Mahi-Mahi was just as good as we remembered and the Bloody Mary (a veritable meal in a glass) just as satisfying.
-The Red is a very popular place and if you can’t get a table right away, rather than wait in line, I’d give its neighbor Chiringo bar down the street a try.
+The Red is a very popular place and if you can’t get a table right away, rather than wait in line, I’d give its neighbor Chiringo Bar down the street a try.
 Looks like it would be a fun place.
 We hope to do a review on our next visit.

 Slide Show – A few of Grayton Beach’s Unique Cottages

 Their tongue-in-cheek “Grayton Beach: Nice Dogs, Strange People” bumper sticker misleads a little bit because the people are also really friendly.
 As their website says “Grayton Beach is a state of mind.
 Our town is a funky little beach town full of free-spirited folks with a laid-back attitude.”

 - The Red Bar Restaurant Review – See our review from our third visit in 2018 – still a great Bloody Mary & Funky interior, but the Mahi Basket slipped a little.

 - Restaurant Review: Grayton Seafood Company – Good quality food, decent service, and comfortable atmosphere.